 Conducting debtor monitoring investigations during a pandemic - Private Investigator Switzerland

 Our team of Private Investigator Switzerland often has to use surveillance techniques in their work.
 We conduct surveillance to gather evidence for an open case.
-However, in some other cases, some clients seek oversight only to gather the information that they could use later.
+However, in some other cases, some clients seek oversight only to gather information that they could use later.

 Around the world, we have all faced a wide range of situations caused by COVID-19 and related local regulations - an issue that continues to stand out in Switzerland.